theJMC/cipherWeb/README.md

 The Vigenere route will send to the Vigenere page and encode and decode using the vigenere cipher

 ## `/api` Route
-It only responds to the path
+It only responds to the path:
 `/api/:cipher/:method/:input/:shift`

 - Cipher -> The Cipher Method (Ceasar/Vigenere)